shse13/cadavre_exquis/README.md

 Project for the course "Digital Creativity"
 Autumn 2024

 This repository allows to generates images based on random prompts.
 It is a free adaptation of the game "Exquisite Corpse" invented by the Surrealist around 1925.
 The images are generated iteratively and can be brought together in a .gif, merged picture or a video.
+Examples are provided in the repository and on the Tumblr [contrarysubjecthearingsmalllaw](https://www.tumblr.com/blog/contrarysubjecthearingsmalllaw)

 ## Libraries
 All libraries necessary are installed in the first cell of the notebook.